alokg-812/IIT-Madras/Java/Week1/README.md

   * Functions are invoked through the object rather than passing data to the functions.
   * In Python, `myList.sort()` vs `sorted(myList)`

+### What is yet to come ...
+- Explore concepts in programming languages
+   - Object-oriented programming
+   - Exception handling, concurrency, event-driven programming
+- Using `Java` as the illustrative language
+  - `Imperative`, `object-oriented` by design.
+  - Incorporates almost all the features
+- Discuss design decisions where relavant
+  - Every language makes some compromises
+- Understand and appreciate why there is a zoo of programming languages out there
+- ...And why new ones are still being created